leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/CheerpX.IDBDevice/readFileAsBlob.md

 ```

 > [!tip] View stored files in DevTools
-> To see your stored files, open Developer Tools, go to the Application tab, and check storage > IndexedDB.
+> To see your stored files, open Developer Tools, go to the Application tab, and check Storage > IndexedDB.
 Here, you can browse and inspect your files easily!

 [Promise]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise